3-connected Reduction for Regular Graph Covers: Definitions and Preliminaries

-We naturally construct the \emph{regular covering projection} $p : G \to G / \Gamma$ by mapping the vertices to its vertex-orbits and half-edges to its half-edge-orbits.
-Concerning an edge $e \in \bE(G)$, it is mapped to an edge of $G / \Gamma$ if the two half-edges belong to different half-edge-orbits of $\Gamma$.
-If they belong to the same half-edge-orbits, it corresponds to a half-edge of $G / \Gamma$ with free end.
-The projection $p$ is a $|\Gamma|$-fold regular covering.
+We naturally construct the \emph{regular covering projection} $p : G \to G / \Gamma$ by mapping the vertices to its vertex-orbits and darts to its dart-orbits.
+Concerning an edge $e \in \bE(G)$, it is mapped to an edge $p(e)$ of $G / \Gamma$ if the two darts of $e$ belong to different dart-orbits of $\Gamma$.
+If they belong to the same dart-orbit, then $p(e)$ is a half-edge of $G / \Gamma$.
+The projection $p$ is a $|\Gamma|$-fold regular covering projection.

-For the graphs $G$ and $H$ of Fig.~\ref{fig:cover_examples}, we get $H \cong G / \Gamma$ for $\Gamma \cong \gC_3$ which ``rotates the cycle by three vertices''.
-As a further example, Fig.~\ref{fig:quotients_of_cube} depicts all quotients of the cube graph.
+From the two examples from Fig.~\ref{fig:cover_examples}, the covering projection $p$ is a $3$-fold regular covering projection over $H$ while the covering projection $p'$ is an irregular $3$-fold covering projection.
+Observe that $p$ is induced by a semiregular group $\Gamma \le \Aut(G)$ of order three rotating the central triangle of $G$, while $G'$ does not admit a semiregular group $\Gamma \le \Aut(G')$ of order three.
+Figure~\ref{fig:quotients_of_cube} depicts all the regular quotients of the cube graph.